geziefer/dart/doc/widget-tests-documentation.md

 - RTCX undo edge cases
 - RTCX round limit functionality

-**What is tested**: Number progression (1-20), dart counting per round, round limits, input validation, and statistics calculation.
+**What is tested**: Number progression (1-20), dart counting per round, round limits, input validation, checkout dialog integration for accurate dart counting in final round, and statistics calculation.
+The game now shows a checkout dialog before the summary to allow players to specify the exact number of darts used in the final round, ensuring accurate dart count statistics.

 ### 10. 10 Up 1 Down Game Widget Tests
 **Test Class**: `updown_widget_test.dart`